QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 + SonarQube server: This will be used for Code quality analysis.
 Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 9000.

 + Artifactory server: This will be implemented as the binary repository where the outcome of your build process is stored.
-Select a t2.medium at least and Security group should be open to port 8081.
+Select a t2.medium at least and Security group should be open to port 8081 and 8082.

 + Database server: This will serve as the databse server for the Todo application